United States war plans (1945–1950): Broiler (1947)

 However, this was far from certain.
 In January 1949, Lieutenant General Curtis LeMay, who assumed command of the Strategic Air Command (SAC) in October 1948, ordered a practice attack on the Wright-Patterson Air Force Base as an exercise.
 A similar exercise had been conducted in May 1947, when 101 B-29s were ordered to attack New York; 30 had not left the ground due to mechanical problems.
 This time, the crews were ordered to attack at combat altitude of 30000 ft rather than the customary 10000 to 15000 ft, which was warmer and did not require cabin pressurization or the use of oxygen masks, and at night, using radar bombing techniques.
 They were given 1938 maps of Dayton, Ohio, which while old, were better than the ones they had of the Soviet Union.
 The high altitude and cold temperatures took their toll on aircraft and crews alike.
 Many sorties were cancelled due to freezing rain, and the radar had difficulty locating targets due to ground clutter and thunderstorm activity.
 Of the 303 simulated attacks on the target, two-thirds were more than 7000 ft from the target, and the average error was 10000 ft.
 The atomic bombs of the era would have left the target unscathed.
+LeMay said, "Not one airplane finished that mission as briefed.
+Not one."

 When the Joint Logistics Committee (JLC) studied the plan, it assessed that the Mediterranean line of communications to the Cairo-Suez area would require 912 ships after six months.
 If the Mediterranean were closed, the longer route around the Cape of Good Hope and the Red Sea would call for 1,042 ships.
 Over two years the need would rise to 2,252 and 3,848 ships respectively.
 On 2 September 1947, after a more detailed examination of requirements, the figure for support via the Red Sea after six months was raised from 1,042 to 1,788 ships.
 The JLC calculated that it would take 16 months to reactivate so many mothballed cargo ships.
 Allied forces would require 32360 ST of supplies per day, but the combined capacity of the Red Sea ports was only 26400 ST.